 - juices from roast drippings

-Remove meat juices, on to platter or serving dish.
+- Remove meat, and place on to platter or serving dish.

 If making gravy:

-Once meat juices are heated through and almost boiling (don't forget to stir so it doesn't burn) slowly add in and stir in the roux (flour and water mixture).
+- Once meat juices are heated through and almost boiling (don't forget to stir so it doesn't burn) slowly add in and stir in the flour and water mixture.